bartuspan/ubik/README.md

 ### Media

 * Thumbnail fallback: if a featured image isn't set the appropriately-sized thumbnail of the first image will be displayed.
+* Nicer HTML5-friendly image markup for attachments, image format posts, and image captions.
+Includes wai-aria and schema.org structured data markup.
+* Image shortcode `[image/]` automatically entered in the post editor.
+This allows for dynamic resizing of the image to suit different contexts.
+(See the source for more on this.)

 ### Meta